duongxt/Bertram_freezing_analysis.py/README.md

 Detection of droplet freezing temperatures for ice nucleation research.
 Made for the Bertram Lab at UBC.

 ## Purpose
-This code was designed to be an improvement to a similar analysis code written in MatLab by previous members of the Bertram Lab, allowing for allowing better accessibility and usability. this alternative Python code was created.
+This code was designed to be an improvement to a similar analysis code written in MatLab by previous members of the Bertram Lab, allowing for allowing better accessibility and usability.
 This Python analysis code is user-friendly, faster, and provides accurate freezing temperatures for droplet freezing techniques.

 ## How To
 Refer to the SOP in the respository for detailed instructions to operate the code.